AngelaYu-3/micrograd/README.md

 This project is for educational purposes and follows the course [Neural Networks: Zero to Hero by Andrej Karpathy](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=1).

 ***Source code is commented to demonstrate independent understanding of core concepts as well as for ease of future read-throughs.
-Questions included below are also demonstrations of own independent learnings.***
+Documentation below also demonstrates independent learnings.***

 ***Project allows for further applications of core concepts studied in [Neural Networks and Deep Learning by DeepLearning.AI and Andrew Ng](https://www.coursera.org/account/accomplishments/verify/ZJKF2ULGZVMS)***